 Winters here can bring snow, but the views of the snow-covered Alps will captivate you.
 Then, of course, there is skiing, snowboarding, and snow-shoeing in the area too.
 The temps in the winter rarely get above freezing.
 The annual snowfall is around 12 inches.

 If you wish to participate in various festivals and activities, the summer and fall are the best times to visit.
-You will enjoy the local culture and traditions, but remember that summer is also the busiest travel time.
+You will enjoy the local culture and traditions, but remember that summer is also the busiest time to travel.
 If you only stay for a few days, enjoying all the outdoor activities may be challenging.

 Are you traveling overseas soon?
 Check out our blog post on the Top 25 Tips for Successful Travel Abroad.